gep527/client-server-transfer-system/README.md

 You only have to do one.
 The easy version has more content from the beginning of the course, while the harder version are weighted more toward newer content.

-- Easy (B+ 85%) - A basic server that can receive files and send them back to the client.
+- Easy (B 85%) - A basic server that can receive files and send them back to the client.
     - Handles small files
     - Stores files in-memory and does not persist them, so they are lost when the server is terminated.
     - Handles one client connection at a time